Individual And Family Support

 Check our calendar to find our what programmes are currently running.

-The following services are run by our dedicated voluntary Branches in South Dublin and Wicklow.
+The following services are run by our dedicated teams of voluntary Branches in the South East.
 Services differ from Branch to Branch so please get in touch with the Regional office for further details.

 MS Ireland can offer financial assistance to people with MS to help cover the costs of some expenses associated with the condition.
 Voluntary Branches raise this money through their fundraising activities.
 The Regional Community Worker liaises with the applicant and the voluntary Branch to ensure money cannot be sourced through state funds.
 Financial Assistance is administered through a payment made by the voluntary Branch and is governed by national regulations.